NOX-0202/halloween-party/README.md

 # Halloween Party
-Website for a party admins see who goes and what they will take
+Website for a party admins see who goes and what they will bring

-## Party organized by: MIA

 ### The website is done! with a free host
 http://halloweenparty.ml/index.html